dreamportdev/Osdev-Notes/04_Scheduling/02_Scheduler.md

     * While searching for the READY tasks, it could be useful (but this is totally up to the design choices again) to also do some housekeeping on the non-reaady tasks, for example has the current task finished it's execution? can it be removed from the list?
 Does the tasks in WAIT State still needs to wait?
 * Once loaded the new task it finish the execution and return the new context to the operating system.

-Probably after having read the above explanation, it can have been raised more questions than answers, but don't worry this chapter will try to answer as many questions as it can.
+Probably after having read the above explanation, it can have been raised more questions than answersi (but nothing prevent us to have the schedule function called by just pressing a specific button!), but don't worry this chapter will try to answer as many questions as it can.

 Probably on of the first questions is: Who is calling the `schedule()`  function?
 It is easy, usually is the interrupt handler, in particular the timer IRQ (but not necessarily only that).
 So we can imagine to have our ISR hadling routine to be something like: